Singlie

 list.get(index)

-Return the value of node corresponding to the given index.
+Return the value of the node corresponding to the given index.

 index